 Learning goals include:

 Weekly written reviews of theater productions, a self-reflective essay, and final group performance lend themselves to critical writing, reading, and viewing.
 The work entailed for the group performance allows the student to engage collaboratively as well as individually.
 The student will emerge versed in critical spectatorship—watching carefully, as well as reading critically.
 Too, collaborative work fosters real-world and interpersonal skills directed toward specific outcomes created by the team.
 Writing on deadline, as do journalists for theater reviews, is a skill that will also serve the student well.
 For Language & Literature English Majors: if taken as ENGL 344, this course counts as a Forms and Genres; if taken as ENGL 444, this course counts as a Senior Capstone.
-This course may also count as an English major elective in the Creative Writing or Language and Literature Pathways.
+This course may also count as an Additional Theory and History Course in the Creative Writing or an elective in the Language and Literature Pathways.
 For non-English majors, this course counts as a VLPA.

 ENGL 336/395/430 (5 credits): Modernist London: The City as Text and Textile